segmentio/segment-docs/src/unify/Traits/computed-traits.md

 ### Unique List

-Unique list computed traits will output a **list of unique values** in alphabetical order for an **event property**.
+Unique list computed traits will output a **list of the 50 last received unique values** in alphabetical order for an **event property**.
 This is helpful to understand the different types of products or content that a customer or users in an account have interacted with or purchased.
 Customers are creating traits like `unique_product_categories_viewed` and sending them to email marketing tools and accessing them through the Profiles API for in-app personalization.

 Example use cases:
 - Unique products purchased